China–United States relations: Biden administration (2021–2025)

 On 14 November 2022, Joe Biden and Xi Jinping met on the sidelines of the G20 summit in Bali for their first in-person encounter since Biden became president.
 The meeting lasted for more than 3 hours and they discussed a range of issues which included tensions over Taiwan and North Korea, and the war in Ukraine.

-U.S. Secretary of State Antony Blinken (right) with Chinese Foreign Minister Wang Yi on 9 July 2022.
+US Secretary of State Antony Blinken (right) with Chinese Foreign Minister Wang Yi on 9 July 2022.
 Blinken dismissed China's claims to be neutral in the Russo-Ukrainian War and accused China of supporting Russia.

 Some geoeconomics experts see an acceleration of the US–China rivalry as "inevitable" given the tensions manifested openly in the last months of 2022 and early 2023.
 In a series of interviews with BBC News and Asharq News, Nicolas Firzli, director, EU ASEAN Centre, argued that "Cold War 2 with China [was] part of the Biden Doctrine, and the only remaining point of convergence between Biden and a Republic dominated Congress [...]
 January 2023 is the moment when things crystalized irreversibly".

 On 2 February 2023, a Chinese reconnaissance balloon was spotted flying over US airspace in the state of Montana, potentially to collect information related to nuclear silos in the area.
 Two days later, the United States shot it down over the Atlantic Ocean, citing national security concerns.
-The balloon incident followed previous Chinese government actions targeting the U.S., including the Chinese theft of the designs for the F-35 about fifteen years earlier and successful Chinese government-sponsored cyberattacks targeting the Office of Personnel Management security clearance files (2015), the healthcare company Anthem (2015), and the Marriott International system (2018).
-In 2022, the U.S. and its allies imposed stringent additional export controls on the sale of "foundational technologies" (including advanced semiconductor chips and related technology) to China, with the aim of inhibiting any Chinese military buildup.
+The balloon incident followed previous Chinese government actions targeting the US, including the Chinese theft of the designs for the F-35 about fifteen years earlier and successful Chinese government-sponsored cyberattacks targeting the Office of Personnel Management security clearance files (2015), the healthcare company Anthem (2015), and the Marriott International system (2018).
+In 2022, the US and its allies imposed stringent additional export controls on the sale of "foundational technologies" (including advanced semiconductor chips and related technology) to China, with the aim of inhibiting any Chinese military buildup.
 The Biden administration has also sought to maintain critical-sector supply chains independent from China.
 The Beijing government expressed strong dissatisfaction and protest against the US's use of force, calling it a violation of international practice.
-The U.S. claimed the balloon was a violation of its sovereignty.
+The US claimed the balloon was a violation of its sovereignty.